15 Best Merida Mexico Beaches in the Yucatan Peninsula

 Though the beaches in Yucatan Mexico aren’t as popular with tourists as the Mexican Caribbean beaches in Quintana Roo State, this is a great thing for visitors seeking peace, quiet and nature.

-Coming from Merida, you have plenty of beach options in Costa Esmeralda (Emerald Coast).
+Coming from Merida, you have plenty of beach options in Costa Esmeralda. 🏝️ Fun Fact: The Yucatan coast is known as the Costa Esmeralda (Emerald Coast) for its emerald-colored water.

 The closest beach to Merida, Puerto Progreso, is the easiest to access, with places like San Crisanto and El Cuyo a bit further away.